harshavardhana/ziptransfer/README.md

 # ziptransfer

-A fast and safe way to transfer large number of small files from a bucket to another bucket on MinIO.
+A fast and safe way to transfer a large number of small files from one bucket to another bucket on MinIO.

-## usage
+## Usage
 ```
 export SRC_ACCESS_KEY=minioadmin
 export SRC_SECRET_KEY=minioadmin